 - Known allergy to a COVID-19 vaccine: If you have previously had a severe allergic reaction to a COVID-19 vaccine or one of its ingredients, you should not receive another dose of that vaccine.
 But you might be able to receive a different type.
 For example, if you had a severe allergic reaction to one of the mRNA vaccines – Pfizer or Moderna – you may still be able to receive the Novavax or the Johnson & Johnson vaccine.

 - History of TTS or Guillain-Barre syndrome: If you previously developed thrombosis with thrombocytopenia syndrome or an immune condition called Guillain-Barre syndrome after receiving the Johnson & Johnson vaccine or another similar vaccine, you should not receive the Johnson & Johnson vaccine.
 However, you may be able to receive one of the other vaccines.

 How To Stay Safe After Vaccination

-Vaccines do not offer immediate protection against the coronavirus.
-It takes time for your body’s immune system to develop a response, and during that time, you can still be susceptible to COVID-19.
-In addition, while the vaccines have been shown to prevent serious illness, it is not yet known if they stop transmission of the virus.
+Vaccines do not offer immediate protection against COVID-19.
+It takes time for your body’s immune system to develop a response, and during that time, you can still be susceptible to COVID-19 infection.
+Additionally, researchers and public health officials have found that protection from the vaccine decreases over time, which is why updated booster shots are recommended.

-People who have been vaccinated have strong protection against severe illness, hospitalization, and death from COVID-19.
+People who have been fully vaccinated and receive all recommended booster shots have strong protection against severe illness, hospitalization, and death from the virus.
 They also have some protection against infection.
 Nevertheless, vaccinated people can still contract COVID-19 and are able to spread the virus to others.

-For these reasons, it is important to maintain basic precautions against COVID-19 after vaccination.
-These measures can enhance protection for you and others and include:
+For these reasons, it is important to maintain basic precautions against COVID-19 after vaccination to enhance protection for yourself and others.
+These measures include: